Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Hypnotist
-ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hynotist should spawn in a round
+ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with ttt_hypnotist_convert_detectives            0       // Whether to convert detectives and deputies (only if ttt_deputy_use_detective_icon is enabled) to impersonator instead of just a regular traitor.
+Does NOT convert detective team roles like paladin, medium, or tracker.
+Target will be automatically promoted to appear as a detective if appropriate ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hynotist should spawn in a round

 // Assassin